SANSA-Stack/SANSA-Template-Maven-Spark/README.md

-SANSA Maven on Spark project template
+SANSA Template for Maven within Spark
 =============================

 This is [Maven](https://maven.apache.org/) template to generate a [SANSA](https://github.com/SANSA-Stack) project using [Apache Spark](http://spark.apache.org/).